sui-foundation/sui-move-intro-course/unit-three/lessons/4_the_coin_resource_and_create_currency.md

 Recall our discussion on [`phantom`](./3_witness_design_pattern.md#the-phantom-keyword), The type `T` is used in `Coin` only as an argument to another phantom type for `Balance`, and in `Balance`, it's not used in any of its fields, thus `T` is a `phantom` type parameter.

-`Coin<T>` can be thought of as a container of the inner `Balance<T>` type, which takes in a phantom type `T`.
-It serves an asset representation of a certain amount of the fungible token type `T` that can be transferred between accounts.
+`Coin<T>` serves a transferrable asset representation of a certain amount of the fungible token type `T` that can be transferred between addresses or consumed by smart contract function calls.

 ## The `create_currency` Method